space-station-os/demo_nova_sanctum/src/wrs_systems/README.md

-Here's the **updated documentation** with all the changes, reflecting the new system behavior and structure.

----

 ## **🚀 Water Recovery System (WRS)**
 ### **Overview**
 The **Water Recovery System (WRS)** is a key component of the **Environmental Control and Life Support System (ECLSS)** on the **International Space Station (ISS)**.
 Its purpose is to **recycle wastewater into potable water** for astronauts using **various filtration, oxidation, and purification stages**.